aricslee/Android/README.md

 # Android
-some toyed piece from a beginner
+some toyed piece from a beginner and some notes for studys